 Welcome to our Home Learning page, where you can find links to a page for your child’s school year group.
-These pages will be used as resouce centres should any bubbles within the school need to work from home.
+These pages will be used as resource centres should the whole school or a particular bubble need to be at home.

 We have provided resources for your child’s year group that are set at a level that, hopefully, they should be able to access mainly independently.
 For some children, we will provide a work pack that may be set at a more appropriate level for them.